sentry-demos/fsharp/README.md

 To run the demo, take the following steps:

+0. Make sure that the latest [.NET SDK](https://dotnet.microsoft.com/download) is installed.
 1. Go into `Program.fs` and change the `SentrySdk.Init` call to use your own DSN (change the value after `o.Dsn <- ...`).
 2. Build and run the demo with `dotnet run -c Release` (or use your IDE).
 3. You should see the following debug output in the console: